7urtles/Nginx-Django-Deployment/README.md

  5. `./install.sh`

  6. When asked for your project name use the same name as you did for Auto-Django.
-    - EXAMPLE: if your structure is 'project/venv' then 'project' is your project name for the setup script.
+    - EXAMPLE: if your structure is 'project/venv' then 'project' is your project name.

  *If you need to re-install from requirements.txt now is the time to do that*